📸 How to Take a Perfect Tongue Photo

 Tap on your tongue in the camera preview to ensure it's in focus.
 Your tongue should appear sharp and clear with visible details.

-💡 Why it matters: Sharp focus allows the AI to detect subtle coating patterns, texture variations, and edge characteristics that are diagnostic indicators in TCM.
+💡 Why it matters: Sharp focus allows the AI to observe subtle coating patterns, texture variations, and edge characteristics used in TCM pattern assessment.

 5